Updated: Feb 25

-I wanted to feel liberated as I drove towards my first stop – Nashville – halfway to my destination.
+I wanted to feel liberated as I drove towards my first stop–Nashville, which was halfway to my destination.
 For hours, I was overtaken by an emotionless hypnotic state, like what I imagine a tightrope walker requires to avoid plunging to her death.
-Nashville as a ghost town.
+Nashville was a ghost town.
 It was the day before its first attempt to reopen during COVID-19, and the empty downtown felt like a symbolic reminder of the in between state of my existence – between here and there.

-The first two months of my new life were filled with attempts to ground myself and relax into a new way of experiencing life, these attempts constantly undermined by my old way of existing in the world.
+The first two months of my new life were filled with attempts to ground myself and relax into a new way of experiencing life, which were constantly undermined by another part of me who was attached to my old way of existing in the world.

-“You need to find a job,” my inner lawyer scolded.
+“You need to find a job,” a familiar voice scolded.
+I call him my inner lawyer.

-“Why the rush?
-You’ve got enough money to pay the bills for a year,” offered my inner child.
-She had escaped my shadow during the reconstruction that followed my midlife unraveling.
+To which another voice would respond, “Why the rush?
+You’ve got enough money to pay the bills for a year."
+This voice was that of my inner child, who had escaped my shadow when my midlife unraveling turned into midlife reconstruction.

 “You should be saving that money for your next house,” my inner lawyer retorted.